Optimistic Exploration for Risk-Averse Constrained Reinforcement Learning: Introduction

 \section{Introduction}

-In safety critical domains, it is essential for Reinforcement Learning (RL) systems to adhere the safety constraints of the environment \citep{garcia_comprehensive_2015,gu_review_2023}.
-Constrained RL (CRL) has emerged as a framework to address this, to train policies that maximise a reward function whilst satisfying safety constraints placed on a set of cost functions \citep{achiam_constrained_2017,tessler_reward_2019}.
+In safety critical domains, it is essential for Reinforcement Learning (RL) systems to adhere to the safety constraints of the environment \citep{garcia_comprehensive_2015,gu_review_2023}.
+Constrained RL (CRL) has emerged as a framework to address this, by training policies to maximise a reward function whilst satisfying safety constraints over a set of cost functions \citep{achiam_constrained_2017,tessler_reward_2019}.
 Uncertainty that arises in many real-world scenarios, however, can pose significant challenges to the safety of CRL policies \citep{dulac-arnold_challenges_2021}, as the standard CRL approach is to satisfy constraints in expectation.
 This leaves CRL policies susceptible to constraint violations caused by the inherent randomness of the environment.
 Because of this, Risk-averse CRL (RaCRL) has gained attention recently as it aims to minimise the probability of rare but catastrophic constraint violations due to environmental randomness \citep{yang_safetyconstrained_2023,kim2024spectralrisk}.

 In general, however, introducing risk-aversion leads to a more pronounced trade-off between reward and cost, as it induces conservatism in the policy by reducing the set of feasible constraint satisfying policies \cite{yang_risk-aware_2024}.
 This set of feasible policies will naturally depend on the desired level of risk-aversion but it will also depend on the extent of inherent uncertainty within the environment. \citet{yang_safetyconstrained_2023} propose an off-policy actor-critic RaCRL algorithm called Worst-Case Soft Actor Critic (WCSAC), that makes use of Distributional RL \citep{dabney_implicit_2018,bellemare_distributional_2023} to learn a distributional representation of cost function returns to capture the environment's inherent uncertainty.
-Using this representation, WCSAC calculates the Conditional Value at Risk \citep{rockafellar_optimization_2000} of the policy's cost function returns (i.e., the worst-case cost returns), to which it aims to maintain below the safety thresholds.
+Using this representation, WCSAC calculates the Conditional Value at Risk (CVaR) \citep{rockafellar_optimization_2000} of the policy's worst-case cost returns.
+Through this, WCSAC learns a policy that, at deployment time, maintains worst-case cost returns below the safety thresholds.

 In this paper, we observe that this conservatism can prevent policies from finding the correct risk-averse solution in a risky Gridworld environment, originally presented in \citep{greenberg_efficient_2022}, where an agent must navigate to a goal block by taking one of two paths -- a short but risky path or a long but safer path.
 Specifically, we show empirically that, that due to this conservatism, WCSAC under explores the environment and gets stuck in a sub-optimal policy, thus failing to find the risk-averse path to the goal.
 Subsequently, we apply the principle of Optimism in the Face of Uncertainty (OFU) to the exploration process of the agent and, inspired by \citep{ciosek_better_2019}, we propose an exploration-based approach for risk-averse off-policy constrained RL which we call Optimistic Risk-averse Actor-Critic (ORAC).